spectrocloud/librarium/content/docs/14-troubleshooting/30-pcg.md

 3. Review the cloud-init logs on the new node for any errors or warnings related to the IP address assignment process.
 <br />

-# Scenario - Cluster Provisioning Failure: "No Route to Host" to Kube API Server
+# Scenario -Missing Network Route to Kube API Server

-While provisioning a cluster, the event shows `no route to host` to the Kube API Server.
-This issue can occur due to improper networking configuration, errors in the cloud-init logs on the newly created VM, or sys logs indicating errors in the newly created VM.
+While provisioning a cluster, you may encounter an event log message stating `no route to host`.
+This indicates an issue when the PCG cluster nodes are attempting to connect to the Kube API Server.
+This issue can occur due to improper networking configuration, or errors in the cloud-init process in the newly created VM.
+Use the following steps to resolve the route error.
 <br />

 ## Debug Steps